 We found that our client segments have a lot in common.
 Many of their clients need a multichannel platform, and many of ours need the sort of support they can provide.
 We’ve worked on co-marketing efforts, launched a campaign in tandem, and maintain constant contact.

 This is much more emblematic of a proper partnership.
 Both sides have invested time, work, and money — but the yield is much greater.
 It goes beyond recruitment and revenue share.
-My work with Acceleration has allowed me to grow as an ecommerce expert.
+My work with this agency has allowed me to grow as an ecommerce expert.
 I learn by working with them.

 Being a good partner